Jerryharts2024/configure-ad/README.md

 </p>

 - Login to Client-1 with Remote Desktop and ping DC-1’s private IP address with ping -t <ip address> (perpetual ping)
+  - run cmd (command prompt)
+  - type "ping -t <ip address>"
+  - notice that the echo result isn't successful as it will timeout
 - Login to the Domain Controller and enable ICMPv4 in on the local windows Firewall
+  - run window firewall (wf.msc)
+  - click on inbound rule
+  - go to tcp protocol column
+  - look for ICMPv4 and enable the networking diagnosis echo requests
 - Check back at Client-1 to see the ping succeed
+  - go back to the perpetual ping on the client 1
+  - verify if the request has been recieved.
+  - it should be successful at this time after the ICMPv4 request has been enabled in the DC

 <br />